 Dental implants are small, titanium posts that are surgically placed below the gumline to replace the root structure of your missing teeth.
 They’re typically made from titanium, which is a biocompatible metal that has the ability to naturally fuse with your jawbone, providing it with necessary stimulation and blood flow to stay dense and strong.
 Once this process has occurred (known as osseointegration), our team can then attach a restoration to them to restore the missing visible portion of your tooth or teeth.

-While the dental implant process differs for every patient based on their needs, here’s a basic outline of what you can expect throughout the treatment:
+Compared to some other dental treatments, implants can seem quite complicated.
+While the dental implant process may differ in some details for every patient based on their needs, here’s a basic outline of what you can expect throughout the treatment:

-- Osseointegration Process & Abutment Attachment.
-After your surgery, you’ll undergo a process called osseointegration, where your implants will fuse with your jawbone.
-Then, we’ll attach small, metal connector pieces called abutments to the part of your implant that’s visible above your gumline.
+After your surgery, you’ll go through a process called osseointegration, where your implants will fuse with your jawbone.
+The implant post provides stimulation in the jawbone, creating new tissue growth.
+The new jawbone surrounds the implant, giving it incredible stability and strength—just like a real tooth.
+Overall, osseointegration takes about three to six months to complete.
+Then, we’ll attach a small, metal connector piece called an abutment to the part of your implant that’s visible above your gumline.

 Benefits of Dental Implants